There are two uses of the gray card below, metering exposure and controlling White Balance (below).

 Reflective meters will read dark colored scenes too low, and then raises that value back to middle (causing overexposure of dark colored scenes, maybe dark colored backgrounds, etc).

-Our reflective meters today (Sekonic, Nikon, Canon) do 12.5% (it is not a debate, it is ANSI standard, and K=12.5 is printed in specifications in all Sekonic manuals, and also matches Kodak's "open 1/2 stop" for those scenes other than gray cards).
-Ansel claimed the first meters in the 1930s were 18%, but it is lower today.
+Our reflective meters today (Sekonic, Nikon, Canon) do K=12.5 (it is not a debate, it is ANSI standard, and K=12.5 is printed in specifications in all Sekonic manuals, and also matches Kodak's "open 1/2 stop" for those scenes other than gray cards).
+The first meters in the 1930s may have been 18%, but they are lower today.
+K=12.5 is NOT called reflectance or percent, but Luminance is metered light Intensity, directly corresponding to reflection percentage.
+According to Wikipedia, the ISO 2720:1974 specification states:

-Note that this value for meters is a judgment about some average mixed tone of typical scenes (if possible exists), and is NOT related to any value of middle gray (nor to any one specific image).
-Nothing says the average scene is or should be middle gray.
+So this value for light meters is a judgment about some average mixed tone of typical scenes (if possible exists), and is NOT related to any value of middle gray, nor to any one specific scene or image).
+Because real life doesn't work that way.
+No rule says the average scene is or should be middle gray.
 The shadows in a green forest or a bird in a blue sky will vary.
-It depends of course on the specific scene colors, however the mix in many usual scenes is in fact close enough to the meters, so it often sort of works out (which is the basic idea, but also often not as well).
-We have compensation buttons on our cameras.
+It depends on the reflectance of the specific scene colors, however the color mix in many usual scenes is in fact close enough to the light meters, so it often sort of works out (which is the basic idea, but it is also often not as great).
+Which is why we have compensation buttons on our cameras.
+The best possible advice about exposure in photography is this: If the photographer would simply use their head (learn a bit about how things work, and first consciously look at and actually SEE the situation, and think a second about what it is going to need), it sure can work better.
+And now that we have digital cameras, we can also simply check our first result to determine what it will really need.

 The meter is a dumb device.
-It can measure the blob of light it sees, but it cannot recognize the scene to know what it means, or ought to be.
-Our brain is our best tool.
-We can recognize things, and have experience to know.
-The meter's only goal is to place the metered scene average at the middle, hoping for greatest range either direction.
-This does work pretty well for many scenes, but of course, some scenes will require manual compensation (when reflective metering is affected by too much dark or light colors, meaning reflectivity of colors like black or white, Not meaning in dim or bright lighting).
-Reflective meters are fooled by scene colors.
-Incident metering is a method independent of the subjects colors.
-Metering on the gray card is a close approximation of that incident method.
-More about metering.
+It can accurately measure the intensity of the blob of light it sees, but it cannot recognize the scene to know what it means, or how it ought to be.
+Our brain is our best tool, so try to use it.
+Humans can recognize things, and have experience to know what it means.
+The meter's only goal is to place the average of whatever metered scene at a middle tone, hoping for greatest range either direction.
+This does work pretty well for many average scenes, but some unusual scenes will require manual compensation (when reflective metering is affected by too much dark or light colors, meaning low or high reflectivity of colors like black or white, Not meaning in dim or bright lighting).
+Our human brain can recognize the unusual scenes, then we can help the meter.

 General guide lines for metering exposure on the 18% gray card (or White Balance would be very similar):